Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 | Cost | Usage-based API pricing | Subscription per developer | Subscription per developer | Subscription or API pricing |

 The critical factor for us was consistency and workflow enforcement.
-Claude Code's ability to read and follow the CLAUDE.md configuration file means every developer on our team gets the same TDD workflow automatically.
-The sub-agent capabilities also make context isolation cleaner and we can explicitly separate the test-writing phase from the implementation phase.
+Claude Code's ability to read and follow the CLAUDE.md file means every developer gets the same TDD workflow automatically.
+The sub-agent capabilities also make context isolation cleaner.
+We can explicitly separate the test-writing phase from the implementation phase without manual discipline.

-That said, the principles of our TDD workflow can be adapted to other tools.
+That said, the principles apply to other tools.
 The key is enforcing the spec → test → implement → refactor sequence through disciplined prompting, regardless of which AI assistant you use.

 Results and Impact

-The combination of RaftStack CLI and our TDD workflow has produced measurable improvements across several dimensions.
+The combination of RaftStack CLI and the TDD workflow produced measurable improvements.

 Quantitative Improvements